dhrub123/AWS/FAQ/FAQ.md

 + Enhanced networking - SR IOV with HVM AMI , no additonal fee
 + We cannot enable hibernation on an existing instance - running or stopped.If hibernation fails because, ebs volume is not large enough to store ram data, the instance will be shut down.
 Hibernate stores ram state.
++ Billing is per second or per hour depending on instance type.
+Billing commences with 1st boot cycle and stops when the instance stops or is not in running state.
+When an
+  instance is stopped, billing for ec2 stops but ebs volumes are still charged.
+Data transfer between 2 ec2s in different azs or regions are charged on both sides like data transfer out for 1st instance and data transfer in for second instance.
 +